Professor-G/pyBIA/docs/source/Figures.rst

 Figure 1
 -----------

-The multi-band data for our five confirmed lyman-alpha nebulae can be :download:`downloaded here <confirmed_diffuse.npy>`.
-To visuazlie the affect the sigma detection threshold has on the image segmentation object, we used the `plot_three_segm <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_three_segm>`_ function available in the pyBIA.catalog module.
+The multi-band data for our five confirmed lyman-alpha nebulae can be :download:`downloaded here. <confirmed_diffuse.npy>`

+To visualize the affect the sigma detection threshold has on the image segmentation object, we used the `plot_three_segm <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_three_segm>`_ function available in the pyBIA.catalog module.

 .. code-block:: python